See the 50 Cutest Dog Breeds as Puppies

 That smooshed in face is irresistibly cute, but it can cause some breathing issues.
 The Frenchie is a brachycephalic breed, which means its shorter snouts make breathing a little more laborious, especially in hot weather or if your Frenchie takes a dip in the lake.
 But the Frenchie’s natural inclination to be a champion couch potato suits it’s breathing condition so it won’t have issues there.
 When they do want to cool off and relax they lay with their legs splayed out behind them, earning another nickname, “Frog Dog.”
 These are the 11 signs of heat stroke in dogs you need to know.

 It’s probably one of the cutest dog breeds because the beagle keeps its adorable puppy face for most of its life—until those gray hairs eventually creep in around its face.
 These pups are motivated by scent and an ever-present curiosity that is driven by their keen sense of smell and the desire to chase down any scent that intrigues them.
 Roaming and exploring are genetic so they feel their best with a family that loves an active lifestyle outdoors.
+If your pup is smart, it might get bored easily; these puzzle games will keep them entertained.

 The fluffy and “foo-foo” appearance of poodles hardly conjures up what poodles were originally bred to do—retreive prey from the water but all that fur (which is actually hair) protects joints from the cold water.
 Their hair doesn’t shed too much or produce too much dander so they’re often great companions for allergy sufferers who want a snuggler, which suits the poodle just fine because they assume they are a member of your family and prefer quality time with you.